rnd-team-dev/plotoptix/README.rst

 some important features not available yet, eg. AI denoiser or even ticks and labels on plot axes.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
-Eg. live streaming of the raytraced video output.
-We'll progressively add more to PlotOptiX if there is interest in this project (download, star, and `donate <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG47ZEL5GKLNA&source=url>`__ if you like it!).
+We'll progressively add more to PlotOptiX if there is interest in this project (download, star, and `support <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG47ZEL5GKLNA&source=url>`__ if you like it!).

 The idea for development is: